-Students may be exempted from the immunization requirements if there is a medical contraindication or if a religious belief prohibits immunizations.
+- Students may be exempted from the immunization requirements if there is a medical contraindication or if a religious belief prohibits immunizations.
 You must come to the Student Health Services office at the beginning of the first term you enroll to confirm your exemption.
 For medical exemptions, a signed statement from your health care provider is required.
-Questions?
-Please call 503-838-8313 for more information.
+See Nonmedical Vaccine Exemptions for more information.

 Incomplete records may cause delays in your registration process.

-Please check your health form and your immunization record to be sure they are complete.
+Please check your health form and your immunization record to be sure it is complete.
 Please sign and date your form.
 It’s helpful to put your name and social security number on all the photocopies of immunization records.
 Be sure to staple the photocopies of your immunizations to the health form.

 The staff at WOU Student Health Services can help you to meet these immunization requirements.